 In June 2018, the Company entered into a services agreement with Two River, LLC (Two River), a firm affiliated with the Company's President and Chief Executive Officer, the Company's Executive Chair of the board of directors, and a director of the Company to provide various managerial, clinical development, administrative, accounting and financial services to the Company.
-The costs incurred for services provided under this agreement were \$0.2 million and \$0.1 million for the three months ended March 31, 2022 and 2021, respectively.
+The costs incurred for services provided under this agreement were \$0.3 million and \$0.5 million for the three and six months ended June 30, 2022, respectively.
+The costs incurred for services provided under this agreement were \$0.1 million for the three and six months ended June 30, 2021.

 In August 2018, the Company entered into a consulting agreement with Bellco.
 Pursuant to the consulting agreement, Bellco provides certain services for the Company, which are performed by Dr. Belldegrun and include without limitation, providing advice and analysis with respect to the Company's business, business strategy and potential opportunities in the field of allogeneic CAR T cell therapy and any other aspect of the CAR T cell therapy business as the Company may agree.
 In consideration for these services, the Company paid Bellco \$38,583 per month in arrears commencing January 2021 and \$40,217 per month in arrears commencing January 2022.
 The Company may also, at its discretion, pay Bellco an annual performance award in an amount up to 60% of the aggregate compensation payable to Bellco in a calendar year.
 The Company also reimburses Bellco for out of pocket expenses incurred in performing the services.
-The cost incurred for services provided and out-of-pocket expenses incurred under this consulting agreement were \$0.2 million for the three months ended March 31, 2022 and 2021.
+The costs incurred for services provided and out-of-pocket expenses incurred under this consulting agreement were \$0.2 million and \$0.4 million for the three and six months ended June 30, 2022, respectively.
+The costs incurred for services provided and out-of-pocket expenses incurred under this consulting agreement were \$0.2 million and \$0.4 million for the three and six months ended June 30, 2021, respectively.